tsering10/OP_Final_Project/README.md

 flake8 path/to/your/code/

 ```
 Replace path/to/your/code/ with the actual path to the Python files you want to check.
 If you want to check all Python files within your project, you can simply run flake8 without specifying a path.
+For more information check the flake8 documentation.